 As a marketing executive Brakefield-Haase made entertainment history by conceiving and implementing the largest outreach campaign of any entertainment union.
 Responsible for branding SAG Indie for Screen Actors Guild, she in just four years delivered an unprecedented 89% increase in signatories, resulting in over $90 million dollars in income to performers.
 During her stint with SAG Indie, she produced over 130 events per year nationwide and worked on both sides of the sponsorship business including negotiations, fulfillment and activation.

-Today, Brakefield-Haase serves as a producer on the feature documentary A La Calle on the Venezuela crisis and Consulting Producer on Girls Can't Surf about the pioneer female surfers from the 80's and 90's and their four-decade fight for equal pay.
-She continues to create a slate of projects with award-winning artists and visionaries.
+Today, Brakefield-Haase serves as a producer on the feature documentary A La Calle on the crisis in Venezuela, Consulting Producer on Girls Can't Surf about the pioneer female surfers from the 80's and 90's and their four-decade fight for equal pay and advisor on the Showtime/BET feature documentary Surge.
+She will make her feature directorial debut in 2021 with LIfe Without Compromise about two-time Olympian, four-time world champion kayaker Eric Jackson.

 Proud Member of: